-You’ve probably seen ads for microneedling in beauty or health magazines.
+You’ve probably seen the Instagram ads for microneedling.
 They promise youthful and rejuvenated skin.
-But can hundreds of tiny needle pricks really make your skin look better?
+But can hundreds of tiny needle pricks actually make your skin look better?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The short answer is yes.
-It can offer benefits if you’re looking to refresh skin damaged from sun exposure, smooth out wrinkles or make scars from acne less noticeable.
+It can offer benefits if you’re looking to refresh your skin.
+The procedure helps treat damage from sun exposure, tightens wrinkles and can make acne scars less noticeable.

-Dermatologist Amy Kassouf, MD, answers six questions on what you should know about this popular cosmetic procedure.
+Dermatologist Amy Kassouf, MD, answers six questions on what you should know about this popular cosmetic treatment.

 A: Also known as collagen induction therapy, microneedling involves either a fine-needle roller or pen device that creates tiny holes in the top layer of the skin.
 An application of skin cream or serum is often added after the procedure.